jjaafari/VictimsCompensation/README.md

 What we were able to maintain constant at the county level:

-No. of claims filed
-No. of claims paid
+<i> No. of claims filed, No. of claims paid, Amount paid per year, No. of denials</i>
-Amount paid per year
-No. of denials

 At the state level, more variables held constant, including in addition to the above:

-Denials based on contributory conduct
+<i>Denials based on contributory conduct, Funeral payouts </i>
-Funeral payouts

 For each state we analyzed, we gathered data from the years 2010 through 2017.
 But to do a  state-by-state comparison, we had to limit ourselves to figures from 2013 to 2015, where we had the most complete data sets.